What is 4D ultrasound?

-The best time for a 4D ultrasound scan is usually between weeks 24-30 of pregnancy as this is the perfect time to see the baby fairly well-developed, but before it has grown so large that it cannot be seen well on the scan.
+The best time for a 4D ultrasound scan is usually between weeks twenty four and thirty of pregnancy.
+At this stage, the baby is fairly well-developed, but has not yet grown so large that it cannot be seen well on the scan.

 How does it feel during a 4D ultrasound scan?